Can I really become independently wealthy? (Yes, it’s possible!)

 And, although it isn’t necessarily required to be independently wealthy, being debt-free can definitely help you ride out the bumpy economic storms when they happen and come out the other side without much harm done.

 The key to determining how much you’ll need to be independently wealthy is in identifying your financial goals.

 Would you be totally happy living in an apartment and spending most of your time traveling around the world?
-Or do you want to pay off the house you raised your family in to create new memories with your grandchildren?
+Do you want to downsize and move to a low cost of living area?
+Do you want to pay off the house you raised your family in to create new memories with your grandchildren?
 Or do you want to live a minimalist lifestyle and do a lot of volunteering?

 Each scenario would require its own unique level of savings and passive income to achieve and maintain independent wealth.

 First, you would start with creating a mock budget for your “dream” life.
-Add up all of the projected expenses you would need to cover in order to achieve your biggest goals completely and comfortably.
+Add up all of the projected monthly expenses you would need to cover in order to achieve your biggest goals completely and comfortably.
+Many of these costs will vary based on your area’s cost of living.
 Then, categorize them as either necessary or discretionary expenses.